 Grants for Education in Microbial Science (GEMS)

-C-MORE awards grants (up to $1500) to foster awareness in microbial science.
-Any educator may apply for one of these grants, but preference will be given to public school teachers, non-profit organizations, and first-time applicants.
-C-MORE-affiliated students and researchers are also encouraged to apply for grants to help fund their outreach activities.
-Funds may be requested for equipment, consumable supplies, substitute teacher compensation for relevant professional development experiences, bus transportation for field trips, and other projects related to microbial science.
-Every grant requires a C-MORE or University of Hawai‘i sponsor, so we expect this program to significantly promote interaction between C-MORE scientists, other stakeholders in science and education, teachers and students.
-To find a sponsor, please visit the C-MORE team webpage.
-Any member of the C-MORE team, including graduate students, can serve as a sponsor.
+C-MORE awarded grants (up to $1500) to K–12 public school teachers to foster awareness in microbial science.
+From 2007 to 2015, 88 projects were funded supporting equipment, consumable supplies, substitute teacher compensation for relevant professional development experiences, bus transportation for field trips, and other projects related to microbial science.
+Every grant required a C-MORE sponsor, so this program promoted interaction between C-MORE scientists, other stakeholders in science and education, K–12 teachers, and students.

 Final Project Reports